speveril/cozy/readme.md

 # Cozy

 A generic game engine.
-For now this is pretty hacked together.
-Things might get better in the future!

-Currently this is only set up to work on Windows.
-It should be fairly straightforward to get it working on other platforms, but I don't have ready access to them.

-## Plans

-Do I look like someone who is planning things in advance?

-Really though, the plan is to take my hacked together pile of crap and make small games with them (the example games) to figure out what I actually need in the engine and how I actually want things to look and to work.
-Over time I will update and replace pieces as necessary.
-If you've somehow gotten access to this repository, hopefully I've actually given it to you and you know what's up.
+**Cozy is not currently released.
+If I do ever release it, it will be under a permissive license (probably something like MIT).
+If you've somehow gotten access to this repository, hopefully I've actually given it to you and you know what's up; if you'd like to use it just talk to me and I'll probably say "sure".**

-Ultimately the development is driven by what I want out of the engine.
-I have a lot of games I want to make at some point.
-I'd like to build myself the tools I need to build those games.
-If you (the hypothetical reader) have a use-case that I'm not meeting, then maybe in the future it will come up.
-For the time being though, it's more than likely you'll have to address that yourself.
+Cozy will currently work on Windows, "out of the box".
+It should be fairly straightforward to get it working on other platforms, it just hasn't happened yet.

 ## Usage

-Just run the Cozy shortcut (or `.engine/cozy.exe`).
+Just run the `cozy.bat`, which will simply run `.engine/cozy.exe`.
 This will open the launcher/project manager.
+I like to make a shortcut on my desktop to `.engine/cozy.exe` so I can find it easily.
+I hope to make this process less annoying in the future.

-If you want to work on the engine itself, you'll need to have NPM installed; run `npm install` in .engine/resources/app/.
+Right now, you will need to have npm installed, and to get up and running, you'll need to have NPM installed; run `npm install` in `.engine/resources/app/`.
+I plan to make this a requirement only if you intend to work on the engine, eventually.

 ## Current technologies